Darla Vale, Ph.D., RN; Dean of Health Sciences

 MSN-MAGELIN – Master’s Graduate Entry-Level into Nursing Program

 The MSN-MAGELIN program is a graduate entry-level degree into the profession of nursing for individuals who already hold a non-nursing baccalaureate degree.
 The program is designed to prepare the student at a higher level than a traditional BSN program, by offering courses that emphasize research, evidence-based practice, clinical reasoning, and theoretical perspectives in nursing.
 Students complete the program in four consecutive semesters.
-Fifteen to seventeen credit hours are taken in each of the four semesters, which include classroom and clinical learning activities.
+Fifteen to seventeen credit hours are taken in each of the four semesters, which include classroom and clinical learning activities for the full-time program.
+MSN-MAGELIN also offers a part-time track which is eight semesters, with six to 9 credit hours each semester.

 Upon completion of the MSN-MAGELIN program, students apply and take the National Council for Licensure Examination (NCLEX-RN) to become licensed to practice as a registered nurse.
-Two of the MSN-MAGELIN courses fulfill requirements in the MSN administration, clinical nurse leader and education tracks if students earn a grade of “B” or higher and enroll in the post licensure MSN program within five years of taking the courses.
+One of the MSN-MAGELIN courses fulfills requirements in the MSN administration and education tracks if students earn a grade of “B” or higher and enroll in the post licensure MSN program within five years of taking the course.

 The Department of Nursing’s mission is to prepare students to become professional nurses who integrate the liberal arts and sciences with the knowledge and skills essential for patient-centered nursing practice.
 Graduates are caring, ethical health care providers who support the dignity of others and promote holistic, evidence-based practice in a variety of settings.
 [The Nursing program is approved by the Ohio Board of Nursing, and accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, Phone (202) 887-6791, Fax (202) 887-8476.]
 The program provides the learning environment for students' development of competencies in assessment, communication, critical thinking, decision-making, problem solving, and therapeutic nursing interventions across the lifespan.
 These concepts and principles are integrated throughout the students' educational program and form the basis for a value-centered approach to caring for individuals, families, aggregates, populations-at-risk, and communities.